ChadMcCaulley/DjangoEcommerce/README.md

 # DjangoEcommerce

-Django based e-commerce site based on the freeCodeCamp tutorial [How to Build an E-commerce Website with Django and Python](https://www.youtube.com/watch?v=YZvRrldjf1Y&list=PL0YqizvROQh_b8DzEKncGOFNhjAdUZ_Uc&index=2&t=21s)
+Django based e-commerce site with the following functionality:

+* User registration with e-mail verification
+* User login and password recovery
+* Add and remove from cart for users and guests
+* Item reviews
+* Item based Q&A sections
+* Social authentication (Twitter, Facebook)